Wood rot & trim repair in The Woodlands, TX — free written estimate.

 Day 3

-Caulk and prime
+Caulk & prime

 Caulk all seams and transitions to prevent moisture intrusion.
 Prime any bare wood ends or cuts.
 Allow caulk and primer to cure overnight.